Google Plans Upgrade of Two-Factor Authentication For Politicians and CEOs - Slashdot

 . . . would they . . . ?

-Another brilliantly useless article (Score:2)
+Another brilliantly useless article (Score:3)

 I'd love to know what Google is actually changing, but the article doesn't really say - I've been using a physical security key for my google account logins for a while now.
 Though the 'limiting apps that can connect' is certainly a good thing, I can't figure out what they are actually changing otherwise.